mercy089/pokemon/README.md

 # Pokémon Card Viewer

-A React application that fetches and displays Pokémon data with infinite scrolling.
-Built with Vite for fast development and Tailwind CSS for styling.
+A React application for viewing Pokémon information with a search feature and infinite scrolling.
+Built using Vite for rapid development and Tailwind CSS for styling.

 ## Features

+- **Search Functionality**: Find and display specific Pokémon by name.
-- **Infinite Scrolling**: Loads more Pokémon data as you scroll.
+- **Infinite Scrolling**: Automatically loads more Pokémon as you scroll.
-- **Pokémon Information**: Displays Pokémon images, names, types, and stats.
+- **Detailed Pokémon Cards**: Shows Pokémon images, names, types, and stats.
-- **Responsive Design**: Works on various screen sizes with Tailwind CSS.
+- **Responsive Design**: Adapts to various screen sizes using Tailwind CSS.

 ## Technologies